ameliaeckard/ServerScanner/README.md

 📌 Channel:
 📍 Reason:
 🔽 Context:
-     💬 user: previous message ————————————————————————————————————————
+     💬 user: message
+————————————————————————————————————————
 ```

 ## Installation & Setup
 1. Clone the repository.
 2. Open terminal.
-3. Navigate to the serverscanner directory using cd serverscanner.
+3. Navigate to the serverscanner directory using `cd serverscanner`.
-4. Go to .env.txt file and add the bot's TOKEN.
+4. Go to `.env.txt` file and add the bot's TOKEN.
-5. Rename .env.txt to .env
+5. Rename `.env.txt` to `.env`
 6. Add the bot invite link to the config file.
-7. Install dependencies using pip install -r requirements.txt.
+7. Install dependencies using `pip install -r requirements.txt`.
-8. Run the bot by executing python bot.py.
+8. Run the bot by executing `python bot.py`.

 ## Notes
-- The bot will only log messages from users and ignore bot messages.
+- The bot will only log **concerning messages**, **not all messages**.
 - The concerning words list can be modified in `database/concerningwords.txt`.

-Happy monitoring! 🚀
+- Make sure your server **informs all members** about the bot’s message monitoring and logging activities.